 I cannot be.

-To speak to uh to her question about dialogue.
+To speak to her question about dialogue.

 If we have dialogue, it has to be centered around the right questions.

-What we have been guilty of in this country is telling uh a story instead of listening to what people are asking.
+What we have been guilty of in this country is telling a story instead of listening to what people are asking.

-Uh if you ask the right questions and you get the right answer, but you have to listen to what people are saying.
+If you ask the right questions and you get the right answer, but you have to listen to what people are saying, there are reasons why people feel as though they are being manipulated.

-And the reason is because we are being manipulated.
+And the reason is because they are.

-And man, I wish we had time to talk about the manipulation of this coronavirus to uh an incredibly prosperous society.
+And man, I wish we had time to talk about the manipulation of this coronavirus to an incredibly prosperous society.

 And if they don't work, why should we have to wear them anyway?